UCB-stat-159-f25/ucb-stat-159-f25-classroom-final-final/README.md

 * `Predicting recovery days.ipynb`: Notebook containing code required to process and visualize data for later use in Multiple Linear Regression, in addition to actually constructing our model step by step.
 * `environment.yml`: File containing required packages for creating and using the environment
 * `Makefile`: Makefile to run all notebuilds and create the environment.
-* `exploratory_data_analysis.ipynb`: Conducts some exploratory data analysis of the dataset in addition to hypothesis testing
+* `exploratory_data_analysis.ipynb`: Conducts some exploratory data analysis of the dataset

 ## Testing and creating the environment